realshafer/RNBO-Plugin/README.md

 }
 ```

-# Step 6: Adding the Interface to CMake
+# STEP 6: Adding the Interface to CMake

 First, we need to make sure that the RootComponent.cpp and RootComponent.h files get added to our project.
 First, add these files to `Plugin.cmake` in the repository root: